komaxx/AndroidAnimationBuilder/README.md

 # Gradle?

-Sorry, not yet.
+~~Sorry, not yet.
 For now, just copy&paste AndroidAnimationBuilder.java to your project and you're good.
-Will probably add gradle support if someone requests it.
+Will probably add gradle support if someone requests it.~~ Working on it :)